YaasirM/SPACEX_-Falcon_9_Analysis/README.md

 Now that the dataset has been repurposed, we will utilise SQL and ask the dataset some questions to discover more about Falcon 9.

 ### Question 1
-Display the names of the unique launch sites in the space mission
+Display the names of the unique launch sites in the space mission.

 ```sql
 SELECT
  DISTINCT LAUNCH_SITE